Superunknown: Composition

-Lyrically, the album is quite dark and mysterious, as much of it is often interpreted to be dealing with issues such as substance abuse, suicide, and depression, with running themes of revenge, annihilation, seclusion, fear, loss, death, and discovery.
-Cornell was inspired by the writings of Sylvia Plath at the time.
+Lyrically, the album is dark and mysterious, exploring themes of substance abuse, suicide, and depression, alongside running motifs of revenge, annihilation, seclusion, fear, loss, death, and discovery.
+Cornell was heavily inspired by the writings of Sylvia Plath during the writing sessions.
 Commenting on the album's lyrics, Thayil said that "a lot of Superunknown seems to me to be about life, not death.
 Maybe not affirming it, but rejoicing—like the Druids [put it]: 'Life is good, but death's gonna be even better!"
 Cameron said that the lyrics on the album are "a big fuck-you to the world, a plea to 'leave us alone.
-Cornell stated that "Let Me Drown" is about "crawling back to the womb to die", "Fell on Black Days" is about realizing "you're unhappy in the extreme", "Black Hole Sun" is about a "surreal dreamscape", "Limo Wreck" is a shame-on-decadence' song", "The Day I Tried to Live" is about "trying to step out of being patterned and closed off and reclusive", and "4th of July" is about using LSD.
+Cornell stated that "Let Me Drown" is about "crawling back to the womb to die", "Fell on Black Days" is about realizing "you're unhappy in the extreme", "Black Hole Sun" is about a "surreal dreamscape", "Limo Wreck" is a "shame-on-decadence song", "The Day I Tried to Live" is about "trying to step out of being patterned and closed off and reclusive", and "4th of July" is about using LSD.
 Cornell talked about "Mailman" at a concert saying, "This next one is about killing your boss.
 It's about coming to work early one morning cause you have a special agenda and you're going to shoot him in the fucking head."
 Conversely, "Like Suicide" was literal, written by Cornell after a bird flew into a window of his house.
 He found the severely injured animal and killed it, hitting it with a brick to end its suffering.

 The video clip of the song "Spoonman" is notable for featuring a performance by Artis the Spoonman, a street entertainer in Seattle.
 The title of the song is credited to bassist Jeff Ament of Pearl Jam.
 While on the set of the movie Singles, Ament produced a list of song titles for the fictional band featured in the movie.
 Cornell took it as a challenge to write songs for the film using those titles, and "Spoonman" was one of them.
 An acoustic demo version of the song appears in the movie.
 Cornell said that the song is about "the paradox of who [Artis] is and what people perceive him as".